lawrennd/snippets/_access/includes/table-joins.md

 \notes{Please add the code above to your fynesse library.
 We can now call this function to get a connection:}

+\code{#Write your code to establish a connection using your fynesee library}

 \notes{Now let's define a Python method that uploads to a table the data product of the join operation between the tables `pp_data` and `postcode_data`.
 For this, we first need to create the table that will store this data.}

 \code{%%sql